-- At the request of the Milwaukee County Department of Parks, Recreation, and Culture, the Commission has assisted the Department in the development of a 10-year master plan for Milwaukee County and an update and extension to the year 2050 of the County Park and Open Space Plan.
-Milwaukee County has contracted with a private consultant to prepare the 10-year master plan.
-The 10-year master plan is expected to address park system and facility use and preferences, composite park facility level of service provided across Milwaukee County, and estimated costs of capital maintenance of Milwaukee County parks and park facilities and would propose a 10-year Capital Improvement Plan (identifying those projects to be completed over the next 5 years and 10 years) which will address system maintenance, renovation, and improvements/expansion.
-The 10-year master plan will be documented in a separate report, and its key findings and recommendations will be incorporated into the Milwaukee County 2050 Park and Open Space Plan.
-The 2050 plan will include: a description of existing population, households, employment, land use, natural resources, and park and open space sites; pertinent information from the 10-year master plan; a needs analysis for park sites and facilities; a park and open space plan for the year 2050; and the actions needed to implement the plan.
-Work is nearly completed on the two chapters of the 2050 park and open space plan that describes existing population, employment, land use, natural resources, and park and open space sites in the County.
+- At the request of the Milwaukee County Department of Parks, Recreation, and Culture, the Commission has assisted the Department in the development of an update and extension to the year 2050 of the County Park and Open Space Plan.
+The 2050 plan will 1) include a description of existing population, households, employment, land use, natural resources, and park and open space sites; 2) address park system and facility use and preferences, composite park facility level of service provided across Milwaukee County, and estimated costs of capital maintenance of Milwaukee County parks and park facilities; and 3) include a needs analysis for park sites and facilities, a park and open space plan for the year 2050, and the actions needed to implement the plan.
+Work is nearly completed on the two chapters of the 2050 park and open space plan that describe existing population, employment, land use, natural resources, and park and open space sites in the County.
 In addition, work is nearly completed on a chapter that describes additional important factors that should be considered in the development of the County plan, including relevant County, local, State, and regional plans, and public input activities.
 The Commission has, and will, participate in all public engagement efforts. - In a companion effort related to the review and update of the regional transportation plan, the Commission completed work on a major review and reevaluation of the long-range regional land use plan.
 Major inventory updates required in support of the new regional plan-including the regional land use, environmental corridor, and public utility inventories-have been completed.
 More information on the plan - called VISION 2050 - is included in the transportation section of this report.

 - In May 2013, the Commission staff completed work on the preparation of a new set of projections of population and employment for the Region and its seven counties.
 The Commission reconsiders and extends its long-range population and employment projections every ten years, following the receipt of new population data from the decennial census along with the most current information on employment levels.
 The new projections are for the period from 2010 to 2050.
 The new population and employment projections served as a basis for updating and extending the currently adopted regional land use and transportation plans, along with other elements of the comprehensive plan for the Region, through the year 2050.
-The new projections are also available for use in county and local planning efforts. - The Commission staff has continued work on the updating of the regional land use inventory.
-The update will be based upon the new orthophotographs for the year 2015, online resources, and field checks as needed. - The Commission staff has completed work with the MMSD in developing existing and planned data related to households, population, and land use for the MMSD planning area for use in the MMSD 2050 facility planning work currently underway.
+The new projections are also available for use in county and local planning efforts. - The Commission staff has continued work on updating the regional land use inventory.
+The update will be based upon the new orthophotographs for the year 2015, online resources, and field checks as needed. - The Commission staff continues to work on updating the regional environmental corridor inventory.
+This update will be based upon the orthophotographs for the year 2015, updated natural resource mapping, and field work.